zsa/zapp/README.md

 ### Update your current layout

-If your keyboard is already running an Oryx firmware, `zapp update` will check for a newer revision and flash it:
+If your keyboard is already running a firmware built with Oryx, `zapp update` will check for a newer revision and flash it:

 ```sh
 zapp update